Zwimber/mongoose-style-guide/README.md

 Your schemas are grouped in another file.
 You can require these models in another folder but since in a lot of projects communication with the database is so commonplace that we suggest storing them in a global variable.

+As you can see in the following example, we leave the Schema, folder and model property names in singular form a motivation is found in the next chapter.

 ```js
 let model = require('mongoose').model

 let SchemaUser = require(root + '/path/to/models/user/')
 let SchemaProduct = require(root + '/path/to/models/product/')
 let SchemaCompany = require(root + '/path/to/models/company/')